DoomsdayRobots/Scripts/README.md

 # Scripts
-autoinstall a full dev enviroment for linux mint
+This is a random collection of scripts to install various things for various systems.